Blood Fever (Star Trek: Voyager): Reception

+Jammer's Reviews rated this episode 3 out of 4 stars, calling it "par for the course...a fairly diverting hour" and noting that it "is basically 'Amok Time' in the Delta Quadrant."
+Jamahl Epsicokhan used the words "shallow" and "glib" for some aspects, and "superficial" and "transparent" specifically for Vorik's appearance at the end where he invokes the Koon-ut-kalifee to win Torres as his mate.
+What he found "most impacting" was the end-reveal of the Borg corpse, a threat that could potentially "re-energize the series."

 Media releases

 This episode was released on DVD on July 6, 2004 as part of Star Trek Voyager: Complete Third Season, with Dolby 5.1 surround audio.
 The season 3 DVD was released in the UK on September 6, 2004.